-I am fighting to ensure all Americans breathe clean air and water and have access to pristine natural environments.
-Coastal Virginia is home to one of our nation’s greatest natural resources, the Chesapeake Bay.
+I am fighting to ensure all Americans can breathe clean air, drink clean water, and have access to pristine natural environments.
+Protecting our local natural treasure, the Chesapeake Bay, is among my top priorities in Congress.
 The Bay generates $33 billion in economic value annually and hosts one of the most important sites for ecological diversity in North America.
 Without full support for Chesapeake Bay cleanup efforts, however, the progress made in restoration will remain fragile.

 More on Environment